airgap-it/cordova-plugin-airgap-security-utils/README.md

 <plugin name="cordova-plugin-airgap-security-utils" spec="0.3.0" />
 ```

+## iOS

+This plugin provides a number of security features.

-### iOS
+### Secure Screen

-Once added, this plugin will show an overlay covering the whole screen whenever the app transitions to the inactive state, and removes it before the app becomes active again.
+Secure Screen shows an overlay covering the whole screen whenever the app transitions to the inactive state, and removes it before the app becomes active again.
 In order for this to work, the app needs to have a storyboard configured for the LaunchScreen.

-In addition, this plugins allows you to get notified when a screenshot is taken or the screen is being captured.
+In addition, this plugin allows you to get notified when a screenshot is taken or the screen is being captured.

+### Secure Storage

+// TODO

+### Local Authentication

+// TODO

+### Device Integrity

+// TODO

+## Android

+// TODO

 ## Usage

+// TODO

+### Secure Screen

 To register for screenshot motifications:

 ```